Marino Law Logo

 • the debtor’s means of satisfying the order

-• whether the order debt, including any interest, will be satisfied within a reasonable time
+• whether the judgment debt, including any interest, will be satisfied within a reasonable time

 • the necessary living expenses of the debtor and the debtor’s dependants